A BRIEF HISTORY OF TIBET

 The earliest inhabitants of Tibet were a pastoral people.
 They herded goats, cattle and sheep.
 By 100 BC people in Tibet learned to irrigate the land and grew rice and barley as well as raising herds of livestock.
 In the 6th century AD Tibet was divided into different kingdoms but early in the 7th century AD Tibet became a single, unified state.

 Also in the early 7th century a form of writing was created in Tibet based on Indian writing.
-Tibet became a highly civilised nation between India and China.
+Tibet became a highly civilized nation between India and China.
 It was also powerful.
 In 763 AD the Tibetans captured the Chinese capital Changan.

 The earliest religion of Tibet was called Bon.
 It was a shamanistic religion.
 Its followers believed there were good and evil spirits everywhere in nature.
 The shamans could communicate with the spirits and act as intermediaries.